neelsoumya/special_topics_unconventional_AI/README.md

 A reading list for a special topics class.
 A tentative title is:

-`Unconventional approaches in AI and CS: complex systems perspectives, cognitive psychology, computational models of creativity and other unconventional models`
+`Unconventional approaches in AI and CS: complex systems perspectives, cognitive psychology, social sciences, computational models of creativity and other unconventional models`